 If Squarespace ever launches a platform-issued certification, we’d take the test and display it—but that would be marketing, not credibility.
 Credibility comes from years of experience and real results: technical problem-solving, traffic growth, and measurable improvements for client sites, not from a self-invented title or a course badge.

-Why “Certified” Sounds Strong
+Why “Certified SEO” Sounds Strong

 In regulated fields, certification implies standards and oversight.
 But SEO has no governing board, no licensing exam, and no continuing education requirement.
 Anyone—literally anyone—can start a “certification” program, give it a name, and issue badges.

 This lack of standardization creates confusion for small businesses who assume “certified” equals “qualified.”
-But a person can hold multiple certificates and still have never ranked a site for a competitive term, run a technical audit, or dealt with indexing issues, crawl depth, or structured data.
+But a person can hold multiple certificates and still not have ranked a site for a competitive term, run a technical audit, or dealt with indexing issues, crawl depth, or structured data.

 Curriculum ≠ Competence